nirtamir2/talks/2025-06-25/src/slides.md

 A smooth transition.
 A tiny 3D touch.
 A shadow that reacts to the mouse.

 It doesn’t take much.
+[click]
 But it feels like magic.
 Because those little moments show that someone cared.
 And that’s what makes people remember, engage, and fall in love with your product -->

-<div v-click class="text-2xl">Worth it every time</div>

 ---
 layout: section